a7ay/ajay/README.md

-# Waht I learnt recently
+# What I learnt recently